 It is true that ever more sedentary lifestyles are leading to increases in obesity levels in Australia.
-This can certainly be combated by walking a little more around the office every day, or by standing rather than sitting, so standing desks seem the natural choice.
+Obesity can certainly be combated by walking a little more around the office every day, or by standing rather than sitting, so standing desks seem a natural choice.

 However, before you go throwing away your standard office chair and desk in favour of a trendy standing unit, there are a few things you should know.
 This is everything you need to know about standing desks.

 It should be noted that standing desks are not all bad.
 There is significant evidence to show that they can have a positive effect on health, in a variety of ways.

 Standing desks may;

 - Lower weight gain and actively result in weight loss